spacewalk01/yolov5-fire-detection/README.md

 </p>

 ## Setup
 Clone this repo and use the following script to install [YOLOv5](https://github.com/ultralytics/yolov5).
-You can download the pretrained model or train your own [model](https://mega.nz/file/t8kgHZRD#cjlFhQu-GkVnsmayxqF98EHpbpC6J6b9fmOJJeDFZNc).
-Download [Fire-Dataset](https://mega.nz/file/MgVhQSoS#kOcuJFezOwU_9F46GZ1KJnX1STNny-tlD5oaJ9Hv0gY) and put it in ```datasets``` folder.
+You can download the pretrained [model](https://mega.nz/file/t8kgHZRD#cjlFhQu-GkVnsmayxqF98EHpbpC6J6b9fmOJJeDFZNc or train your own model).
+To train the model, download [Fire-Dataset](https://mega.nz/file/MgVhQSoS#kOcuJFezOwU_9F46GZ1KJnX1STNny-tlD5oaJ9Hv0gY) and put it in ```datasets``` folder.
 This dataset contains samples from both [Kaggle Fire & Smoke](https://www.kaggle.com/dataclusterlabs/fire-and-smoke-dataset) and [Fire & Guns](https://www.kaggle.com/atulyakumar98/fire-and-gun-dataset) datasets.
 I filtered out images and annotations that contain smokes & guns as well as images with low resolution, and then changed fire annotation's label in annotation files.

 ```
 # Clone this repo